opinsys/backbone.sharedcollection/README.md

 ## Installation

 Backbone.SharedCollection uses [Node.js][] and [ShareJS][] to synchronize the Models.
-So you need simple Node.js server.
+So you need a simple Node.js server.
 Like this one:

 ```javascript